SibleySpeaks/katapult-manifesto/en/katapult-manifesto.md

 ### Economic System
 > This domain describes how a society produces and then distributes its limited resources.

-Machines keep and index of all available resources on the planet.
+Machines keep an index of all available resources on the planet.
 Where possible, like in agriculture, they also actively produce resources.
 The energy needed for the machines to function is fully renewable and sustainable and its sources are being cared for and extended as needed by machines.

 The also know how to create consumable goods from resources either by means of robotic production, genetic engineering or some form or 3D printing.